okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-fedauth/set-up/blazor/installsampleapp.md

     }
     ```

-You have now created your app in Okta and installed the Okta <StackSelector snippet="applang" noSelector inline /> sample app.
+You have now created your App in Okta and installed the Okta <StackSelector snippet="applang" noSelector inline /> sample app.